How To Hibernate Your Ants - Hibernation Tutorial

 But there’s another very important aspect to consider: the biology of ants!

 As you may already know, ants are cold-blooded animals.
-This means that their body is not capable of self-heating, and that their metabolism is immensely influenced by the external climate.
+This means that their bodies cannot self-heat, and their metabolism is heavily influenced by the external climate.

-If you, just like me, are truly fascinated by these tiny smart animals and wanna learn more about them, you cannot miss this article!
-In this one, I will blow your mind with 10 amazing and extremely interesting facts about ants!
+If you, just like me, are truly fascinated by these tiny, smart animals and want to learn more about them, you cannot miss this article!.
+In this piece, I will blow your mind with 10 amazing and extremely interesting facts about ants!

-In most parts of the world, during the winter months the temperature decreases massively, forcing the metabolism of the ants to slow dramatically!
-Think about it: in some countries the temperatures easily reach sub-zero values!
-How can a cold-blooded animal live there?
+In most parts of the world, during the winter months, the temperature decreases significantly, forcing the metabolism of the ants to slow dramatically!
+Think about it: in some countries, temperatures easily reach sub-zero values!
+How can a cold-blooded animal survive there?

 For this reason, ants have no choice.
-They need to find a safe and comfortable place where to pass the winter months, maybe in the ground where the temperature is a bit higher, and patiently wait for the climate to get better!
+They need to find a safe and comfortable place to spend the winter months, perhaps underground where the temperature is a bit higher, and patiently wait for the climate to improve!

-In this calm period, the colony and the queen can finally take some rest and recharge their batteries!
-The queen stops to lay eggs, and the development of the various stages of the brood comes to a halt, and will remain like that until the start of the next season!
+During this calm period, the colony and the queen can finally rest and recharge their batteries!
+The queen stops laying eggs, and the development of the various stages of the brood comes to a halt, remaining that way until the start of the next season!

 So, we now know what hibernation is and why ants need this important phase.
-One question might be popping into our mind right now: but what if I don’t hibernate my ants?
-After all, my house is heated and the temperature does not drop to extremely low levels, right?
+One question may be popping into our minds right now: but what if I don’t hibernate my ants?
+After all, my house is heated, and the temperature does not drop to extremely low levels, right?

 Let’s talk about it!